tjoyner/ofvioletsandlicorice/chapter4.md

 "Is the carousel closed?" asked Daniel.

-"We open this evening, after 7pm," answered the woman, annoyed.
+"We open this evening, after 7 pm," answered the woman, annoyed.

 "I'd like to give a gift to a friend of mine.
 It's her birthday..."